rikunert/rikunert.github.io/_posts/2017-09-19-star-trek-episodes-ratings.md

 ## Data acquisition

-The data acquisition for this post was very very similar as for [my previous Star Trek post](http://rikunert.com/star_trek_movies).
+The data acquisition for this post was very very similar to [my previous Star Trek post](http://rikunert.com/star_trek_movies).
 So, I won't go into details here and simply link to [the data acquisition script](https://github.com/rikunert/Star_Trek_ratings/blob/master/imdb_STS_data_acquisition.py) and [the resulting data set](https://github.com/rikunert/Star_Trek_ratings/blob/master/Star_Trek_data.csv) on github.
 The script is well commented.
 Should you nonetheless have a question, just leave a comment.